jwkvam/bowtie/doc/quickstart.rst

 Deploy to Heroku
 ----------------

-This isn't streamlined right now but you can try the following approach.
+This isn't well documented, but you can try the following.
 For example, this was done to create `bowtie-demo <https://github.com/jwkvam/bowtie-demo/>`_ so you may refer to that.

 * Create the Procfile, try the following::